 We also analyze the universe of “minimum viable [add something of your choice here],” and we look beyond the traditional NPS metric to define customer success—there is more out there.

-Lastly, we get a better understanding why so many organizations excel at optimizing one thing incrementally and utterly fail at anything innovative.
+Lastly, we get a better understanding of why so many organizations excel at optimizing one thing incrementally and utterly fail at anything innovative.
 (Are organizations thus probably damned to keep the problem alive they wanted to fix initially?)

 Have a great week!